Therapy for the Highly Sensitive Person in San Antonio

 -

 Being a Highly Sensitive Person (HSP) and having a diagnosis of autism are not the same, though sometimes they can look similar from the outside.
-HSPs naturally process sensory and emotional input more deeply - it’s a temperament trait, not a diagnosis.
+HSPs naturally process sensory and emotional input more deeply.
+It’s a temperament trait, not a diagnosis.

 Autism is a neurodevelopmental disorder that affects social communication, sensory processing, and behavior in distinct ways.
 I don’t specialize in autism or ASD-specific therapy, but if you identify as highly sensitive and want support for anxiety, trauma, or attachment wounds, I’m here for you.